open-ch/git-migration/README.md

 First find out which branch is the trunk/latest branch, on older repositories there can be surprises where a release branch is a head of main or develop is behind main.
-Avoid surprises by carfuly choosing which branch to migrate.
+Avoid surprises by carefuly choosing which branch to migrate.

-Second review the history, are there a lot of commits, are the commit messages meaningful.
-Is the history worth migrating or is the squash stratagy good enough to only get the code.
+Second review the history.
+Are there a lot of commits?
+Are the commit messages meaningful?
+Is the history worth migrating or is the squash stratagy good enough to only get the code?

 Third comes the cleanup:
-- Remove large files (accidental commits of binaries in the history)
+- Remove large files (accidental commits of binaries in the history e.g.)
-- Remove/flatten sub modules (including in history)
+- Remove/flatten sub-modules (including in history)

 Optionally depending on the size of the repository and desire to migrate history, more clean up can be done to test history linearization or manualy clean up poor commits ("Fix", "Fix Fix").